quasarcnmi/kube/README.md

 [RKE2 Overview illustrations](/assets/img/overview.png)
 ## Servers

-There will be 5 servers active for this demonstration.
+There will be 5 servers active for this example.

 Admin Server  - This is where we can work in our environment and create and manage the cluster.
-I will also use it for any misc containers I need, i.e., DNS server, extra load balancer etc.
+I will also use it for any misc containers I need to put into the environment, i.e., DNS server, extra load balancer etc.
 - admin1

 Master Servers